socrata/shipyard/python/README.md

 ### Usage

-Most uses of the image will be via `FROM socrata/python` in a Dockerfile, nonetheless, you can run a java container as follows:
+Most uses of the image will be via `FROM socrata/python` in a Dockerfile, nonetheless, you can run a python shell as follows:

     $ docker pull socrata/python